hvac/hvac/README.md

 Tested against the latest release, HEAD ref, and 3 previous minor versions (counting back from the latest release) of Vault.
 Current official support covers Vault v1.4.7 or later.

-> **NOTE:**  Support for EOL Python versions will be dropped at the end of 2022.
-Starting in 2023, hvac will track
-> with the CPython EOL dates.

 ## Installation

 ```console